Al-Aqsa Mosque: Minbar

-Current situations
+Current situation

 Administration

 The administrative body responsible for the whole Al-Aqsa Mosque compound is known as "the Jerusalem Waqf", an organ of the Jordanian government.

 The Jerusalem Waqf is responsible for administrative matters in the Al-Aqsa Mosque compound.
 Religious authority on the site, on the other hand, is the responsibility of the Grand Mufti of Jerusalem, appointed by the government of the State of Palestine.

 After the 1969 arson attack, the waqf employed architects, technicians and craftsmen in a committee that carry out regular maintenance operations.
 The Islamic Movement in Israel and the waqf have attempted to increase Muslim control of the Temple Mount as a way of countering Israeli policies and the escalating presence of Israeli security forces around the site since the Second Intifada.
 Some activities included refurbishing abandoned structures and renovating.

 Ownership of the al-Aqsa Mosque is a contentious issue in the Israel-Palestinian conflict.
 During the negotiations at the 2000 Camp David Summit, Palestinians demanded complete ownership of the mosque and other Islamic holy sites in East Jerusalem.

 Access

 Muslims who are residents of Israel or visiting the country and Palestinians living in East Jerusalem are normally allowed to enter the Temple Mount and pray at al-Aqsa Mosque without restrictions.
 Due to security measures, the Israeli government occasionally prevents certain groups of Muslims from reaching al-Aqsa by blocking the entrances to the complex; the restrictions vary from time to time.
-At times, restrictions have prevented all men under 50 and women under 45 from entering, but married men over 45 are allowed.
+At times, restrictions have prevented all men under 45, unmarried men under 50 and women under 45 from entering.
 Sometimes the restrictions are enforced on the occasion of Friday prayers, other times they are over an extended period of time.
 Restrictions are most severe for Gazans, followed by restrictions on those from West Bank.
 The Israeli government states that the restrictions are in place for security reasons.

-Until 2000, non-Muslim visitors could enter the Al-Aqsa Mosque by getting a ticket from the Waqf.
+Until 2000, non-Muslim visitors could enter the Aqsa Mosque by getting a ticket from the Waqf.
 That procedure ended when the Second Intifada began.
 Over two decades later, the Waqf still hopes negotiations between Israel and Jordan may result in allowing visitors to enter once again.